oracle/weblogic-kubernetes-operator/site/installation.md

 ## Customizing the operator parameters file

 The operator is deployed with the provided installation script (`create-weblogic-operator.sh`).
-The input to this script is the file `create-weblogic-operator-inputs.yaml`, which needs to updated to reflect the target environment.
+The default input to this script is the file `create-weblogic-operator-inputs.yaml`.
+It contains the following parameters:

-The following parameters must be provided in the input file:

 ### CONFIGURATION PARAMETERS FOR THE OPERATOR